The History of Drug Abuse in the United States

 It became clear in the 1980s and 1990s that substance abuse was a problem that was not gradually reducing.
 Despite the efforts of lawmakers, it was not possible to completely prevent substance abuse or to avoid illicit drugs.

 As state laws begin to change and certain drugs are used for medical purposes, it is not surprising that the federal laws are also shifting.
 When drugs that are legal for medicinal purposes are obtained in states where the laws have been changed, the federal laws are secondary.

 The United States has a long history of drug abuse.
-Although the drugs that are most commonly abused in any generation change with the years, it is not a new problem.
+Although the drugs that are most commonly abused in any generation change over the years, it is not a new problem.
 Drug abuse and addiction have been a problem that has carried forward for generations.
 While lawmakers have proposed and passed legislation to reduce drug abuse, it is a fact that illicit use of substances is a problem.
-Fortunately, changes over the years have resulted in laws that focus on long term drug rehab and prevention so future generations can give up drug abuse.
+Fortunately, changes over the years have resulted in laws that focus on long-term drug rehab and prevention so future generations will not contribute to the history of drug abuse.